-- The Koeberg nuclear plant had a similar component leak in only 17 years.
+- The Koeberg nuclear plant had a similar container (a tank) leak in only 17 years.
 Koeberg cracks up to 0.61″ deep are thicker than existing Holtec canisters (0.50″).
-Holtec promises to use 0.625″ canisters at San Onofre.
-However this has not been approved by the NRC and will only provide a limited amount of additional time for through-wall cracks.
+The NRC states both 304/304L and 316/316L stainless steels (SS) have the same vulnerabilities.
+The Koeberg tank was 304L SS.

 It’s not practical to repair a damaged canister, says Dr. Kris Singh, CEO, Holtec International.

 “…It is not practical to repair a canister if it were damaged… if that canister were to develop a leak, let’s be realistic; you have to find it, that crack, where it might be, and then find the means to repair it.
 You will have, in the face of millions of curies of radioactivity coming out of canister; we think it’s not a path forward…

 …A canister that develops a microscopic crack (all it takes is a microscopic crack to get the release), to precisely locate it… And then if you try to repair it (remotely by welding)…the problem with that is you create a rough surface which becomes a new creation site for corrosion down the road.
 ASME Sec 3.
 Class 1 has some very significant requirements for making repairs of Class 1 structures like the canisters, so I, as a pragmatic technical solution, I don’t advocate repairing the canister.”